-UNAUDITED PRO FORMA COMBINED FINANCIAL INFORMATION
+UNAUDITED PRO FORMA CONSOLIDATED FINANCIAL INFORMATION

-The following unaudited pro forma combined statements of operations for the year ended December 31, 2020 and the three months ended March 31, 2021 present our combined results of operations after giving effect to (i) the Private Placements and the Reorganization, as described under "Corporate Reorganization," as if such transactions occurred on January 1, 2020, (ii) the Panther Creek Acquisition, (iii) the WhiteHawk Financing Agreement and related stock purchase warrant issued, (iv) the IPO and our receipt of the estimated net proceeds from the IPO and the subsequent contribution of such net proceeds to Stronghold LLC in exchange for Stronghold LLC Units, (v) the Preferred Stock Conversion, and (vi) a provision for corporate income taxes on the income attributable to Stronghold Inc. at an effective rate of 28.9% for the fiscal year ended December 31, 2020 and 28.9% for the three months ended March 31, 2021, inclusive of all U.S. federal, state and local income taxes (collectively, the "pro forma adjustments").
-The unaudited pro forma condensed combined balance sheet as of March 31, 2021 gives effect to the pro forma adjustments, including the IPO, as if the same had occurred on March 31, 2021.
+The following unaudited pro forma consolidated statements of operations for the year ended December 31, 2020 present our consolidated results of operations after giving effect to (i) the Private Placements and the Reorganization, as described under "Corporate Reorganization," as if such transactions occurred on January 1, 2020, (ii) this offering, (iii) the use of the estimated net proceeds to us from this offering, as described under "Use of Proceeds," (iv) the Preferred Stock Conversion, and (v) a provision for corporate income taxes on the income attributable to Stronghold Inc. at an effective rate of % for the fiscal year ended December 31, 2020, inclusive of all U.S. federal, state and local income taxes (collectively, the "pro forma adjustments").
+The unaudited pro forma consolidated balance sheet as of December 31, 2020 gives effect to the pro forma adjustments, including this offering, as if the same had occurred on December 31, 2020.

-We have derived the unaudited pro forma combined financial information for the year ended December 31, 2020 from the audited historical financial statements of our accounting predecessor and its subsidiaries and Panther Creek included elsewhere in this prospectus.
-We have derived the unaudited pro forma combined financial information as of and for the three months ended March 31, 2021 from the unaudited historical financial statements of our accounting predecessor and its subsidiaries and Panther Creek included elsewhere in this prospectus.
+We have derived the unaudited pro forma consolidated financial information for the year ended December 31, 2020 from the audited historical financial statements of our accounting predecessor and its subsidiaries included elsewhere in this prospectus.
 The unaudited pro forma financial information should be read in conjunction with the historical financial statements.

 The pro forma adjustments are based on currently available information and certain estimates and assumptions.
 Therefore, the actual adjustments may differ from the pro forma adjustments.
-However, management believes that the assumptions provide a reasonable basis for presenting the significant effects of the transactions described herein and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the unaudited pro forma combined financial statements.
-The assumptions underlying the pro forma adjustments are described in the accompanying notes, which should be read in conjunction with these unaudited pro forma combined financial statements.
+However, management believes that the assumptions provide a reasonable basis for presenting the significant effects of the transactions described herein and that the pro forma adjustments give appropriate effect to those assumptions and are properly applied in the unaudited pro forma consolidated financial statements.
+The assumptions underlying the pro forma adjustments are described in the accompanying notes, which should be read in conjunction with these unaudited pro forma consolidated financial statements.